dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring-start-sprint.md

 ## Design Feedback and Updates

-Last week we did a round of feedback on designs that we took notes on.
-Some of these may be on paper, some you may have put in Figma, and there may be others from grading added to the Figma.
+We just did a round of feedback on designs that we took notes on in Figma.
+You should enter in all the actionable design feedback items into your ZenHub board and add them to this milestone to resolve.

-🚀 Create a new Epic `update designs` if there is a lot of feedback.
-Add the issue(s) to your current sprint.

 ✋ What do you mean "resolve"?
-Well, you should at least respond to each Figma comment with some words, but in most cases this means updating your designs to correspond with your current plans as well as any changes that came up in discussion last week, or in the grading feedback for mockups.
+Well, you should at least respond to each Figma comment with some words, but in most cases this means updating your designs to correspond with your current plans as well as any changes that came up in discussion, or in the grading feedback for mockups.

 ## And a couple of small things